- Mary Johnson Ph. D.mary at labome dot comSynatom Research, Princeton, New Jersey, United States

 Production of secondary antibodies requires species different from those of primary antibodies.
 Goats, donkeys, rabbits, sheep, and mice (for monoclonal secondary antibodies) are the hosts of choice for secondary antibodies.
 Among the 163 instances of secondary antibodies, 33 of them indicated the host species of the secondary antibodies.
-Table 3 lists the host species, revealing goat is the predominant species for secondary antibodies.
-There are 79 instances where the reactive species were indicated, Table 4 lists the reactive species, indicating, no surprise here, mouse and rabbit are the two major target species.
+Table 3 lists the host species, indicating goat had been the predominant species for secondary antibodies.
+There were 79 instances where the reactive species were indicated, Table 4 lists the reactive species, indicating that, no surprise here, mouse and rabbit are the two major target species.

 |IgG||9|| (IgG1), (Fc gamma fragment)|

 Anti-IgG secondary antibodies are most widely used.
 Among the 12 instances where an Ig class is indicated, 9 cases were IgG (Table 5).
 This is not surprising since most monoclonal and polyclonal primary antibodies are IgG class immunoglobulins.
 In addition, anti-IgG secondary antibodies can recognize various IgG subtypes.
 If the class and/or subclass of a primary antibody is unknown, an anti-IgG secondary antibody may be a good default choice.

 Secondary antibodies specific to IgG subclasses (e.g. anti-IgG1, anti-IgG2, anti-IgG2a, anti-IgG2b) appear to be mainly used in double labeling experiments, including immunocytochemistry, immunohistochemistry, and flow cytometry.